Skip to main content

 The expectation is that this delay will provide sufficient time for the technical standards currently being developed by European Standardisation Organisations1 to be finalised.
 However, it remains unclear what happens if they are not, which is still a possibility given the slow pace of progress so far.

-The requirements for high-risk AI systems are not changing.
+Key takeaway: The requirements for high-risk AI systems are not changing.
 Only the timeline is shifting.
 Organisations should treat this additional time as an opportunity to build effective AI governance and compliance frameworks that will better position them to implement emerging standards and guidance, and to be ready when the obligations take effect.

 Short grace period for marking and labelling AI-generated content

-What the AI Omnibus proposes is to adjust the deadline for a more significant and technically challenging obligation.
+However, the AI Omnibus adjusts the deadline for a more significant and technically challenging obligation.
 This involves marking AI-generated content in a machine-readable format so that it can be more easily detected.
-This could involve, for example, embedding digital watermarks or metadata that automated systems can read, rather than just attaching a visible label.

 Skip to description